trylinux/lift/README.md

 - Apply asynchronous programming concepts and/or parallelization techniques (multi-threading) to speed up the slow task of checking each IP address.

 - Write a tool for adding signatures in a standard fashion.
 In doing so, users of lift can supply their own list of indicators against which lift will compare the devices that it checks.

-- Design ways to implement the features that are presently not used -- testing for UDP, DNS, SSDP and NTP amplification abilities on remote devices.

-- Modify lift to be compatible with [nmap](https://nmap.org/)

-#### Bugs

-- There are some weird bugs with some of the recursive checks.

 ## License